ralmalki/flutter_api_ca_ny/README.md

 # flutter_api_ca_ny

-## Hello and think you for giving me this aboportunity to show you my skills.
+## Hello and think you for giving me this opportunity.

 ### You can check the packges that I used in pubspec.yaml file.